 Lodging in Portland ranges fairly nicely from cheap to expensive (unlike many other cities where it's always expensive).
 For even more affordable hotels, look to the lower east side, away from downtown Portland.
 Prices are also pretty low around the airport and further away from the city center.
 Depending on where you want to be, in the action or on the sidelines, you can have your pick of the price.

 If you're afraid of staying in a hotel further out, don't worry.
 Tri-Met, the area's transportation system, offers really cheap day passes and fully connected stops.
-They use light rail, street car, and a bus system to get you where you need to go, even from the airport.
-There's no need to take a taxi, which are severely overpriced.
+They use light rail, streetcar, and a bus system to get you where you need to go, even from the airport.
+There's no need to take a taxi, which is severely overpriced.
 Also, the only reason for your group to rent a car was if you were planning on a long-distance side trip.
 You don't want to worry about gas, parking, payment, and insurance while you're on vacation.

 There are a number of attractions in Portland that are either free or ask for a modest admission price.
 You don't have to break the bank to see the full city.
 All you have to do is set your daily limit, choose which admission-charging attractions you absolutely have to see, and plan from there.
 Don't go over budget because you think you have to pay to see everything because there are plenty of free things in Portland that show the city's true colors and offer up a good time.